Darkensan/D-Manager/README.md

-If you like my work and find it usefull to manage your node(s), feel free to send a lil tip to this D address:
+If you like my work and find it usefull to manage your node(s), feel free to send a little tip to this D address:

 - DRT81x8zwYGdkJkjKBrc3dZLsZpLn8XcGd